lodkabs/DNKabs-OBS-Scripting/README.md

 - Python 3.6.8

 ## Initial setup
-OBS specifically requires Python 3.6.\n
+OBS specifically requires Python 3.6.<br />
-Python 3.6.8 seems to be the latest version available for Windows, which you can get [here](https://www.python.org/downloads/release/python-368/) (download the executable installer relevant to your OS).\n
+Python 3.6.8 seems to be the latest version available for Windows, which you can get [here](https://www.python.org/downloads/release/python-368/) (download the executable installer relevant to your OS).<br />
 After installing Python, go to OBS and then `Tools > Scripts > Python Settings` and provide the Python install path.
 If you're unsure, open the `Python 3.6` app run the following:
 ```
 >>> import os